jbetancur/react-data-table-component/README.md

 # React Data Table Component

 **Note**: This is a clone of [https://github.com/jbetancur/react-data-table-component](https://github.com/jbetancur/react-data-table-component) with one additional feature: [Column Filtering](https://anothercodeartist.github.io/react-data-table-component/?path=/story/general--kitchen-sink).
-Once [jbetancur](https://github.com/jbetancur) merges the corresponding PR and publishes an updated version of his data table component, this site will get deprecated!
+It seems that there's no development going on any longer there.

 Creating yet another React table library came out of necessity while developing a web application for a growing startup.
 I discovered that while there are some great table libraries out there, some required heavy customization, were missing out of the box features such as built in sorting and pagination, or required understanding the atomic structure of html tables.